Robert Holloway: Early life

 Holloway was born at Invercargill in 1940 and was educated at Southland Boys' High School in the city.
 In his final two years at school, Holloway was a prefect and served as a sergeant in the school's cadet force.
-He won academic honours at school and was a member of several school sports teams, playing in the rugby union XV, cricket XI, and basketball side.
+He won academic honours at school and was a member of several school sports teams, playing in the rugby union XV, cricket XI, and basketball team.
 A tall man, he played rugby as a flank forward and was described as a "rugged, fiery forward" who was the school's "main lineout forward".

 As a cricketer, Holloway often played at school as an opening batsman.
 He played for the school's first XI for four years and in his final year he was described as "the most powerful batsman in the team".
 He was also a useful leg spin bowler―against Otago Boys' High School he took four wickets for 43 runs from 35 overs and was described as an "outstanding" bowler.
 As a batsman, he was "a player of great concentration and determination".
-His straight drive was a particular strength, and he was selected for both Southland's and Otago's Brabin Shield sides whilst at school (Note: The Brabin Shield was a competition for under-20 sides from the major New Zealand representative sides.) as well as the senior Southland team.
+His straight drive was a particular strength, and he was selected for both Southland's and Otago's Brabin Shield teams whilst at school (Note: The Brabin Shield was a competition for under-20 teams from the major New Zealand representative teams.) as well as the senior Southland team.